English Grammar PG (11388.1)

 Use of text matching software

-Students are expected to attend classes, prepare for and participate in tutorial activities, read the required and supplementary readings, and other recommended sources, work in groups and complete all assessment items to the best of their ability.
+Students are expected to undertake activities online, prepare for and participate in synchronous sessions, read the required readings, and other recommended sources.
 They should also consult the lecturer when in doubt.

 Assessments: 60 hours

 Your participation in online activities and syncrhonous sessions will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.